Royal Palace of Amsterdam

 The Royal Palace of Amsterdam in Amsterdam (Dutch: Koninklijk Paleis van Amsterdam or Paleis op de Dam) is one of three palaces in the Netherlands which are at the disposal of the monarch by Act of Parliament.
 It is situated on the west side of Dam Square in the centre of Amsterdam, opposite the War Memorial and next to the Nieuwe Kerk.

-The palace was built as a city hall during the Dutch Golden Age in the 17th century.
-The building became the royal palace of King Louis Napoleon and later of the Dutch Royal House.
+During the Batavian Republic, the public floors of the building became the first Amsterdam museum under Louis Bonaparte.
+When Bonaparte was made king by Napoleon, the building was used as the royal palace.
+After the fall of Napoleon, it became the palace of the Dutch Royal House.
+The public floors still function as a museum and are open to the public most days of the year.